mindkin/hourfleet/docs/index.md

 # Understanding Your Car Share

-* [First steps](provide.html).
-We cover broadly the things that your business needs to get sorted before your car sharing business can operate properly, and what you need to do first.
+* [First Steps First](provide.html).
+The things that you need to get sorted firsst before your car sharing business can operate properly.
+* [Customizing Your Car Share](configure.html).
+There is lots to customize.
+Here is what you can configure to brand and make your car sharing network your own business.
+* [Integrations](integrations.html).
+Learn about the third-party platform that Hourfleet integrates with.
+[Stripe](http://stripe.com) integration is mandatory for your Car Share.
+* [Your own landing page(s)](yoursite.html).
+You need your own website landing page and some other important pages.

+## How it Works

 * [Hourfleet 101](howitworks.html).
 The basics of Hourfleet car sharing networks.
-* [Hourfleet App Pics](screens.html).
-A collection of car search, booking, and dashboard images designed for mobile.
+* [The Hourfleet App](screens.html).
+Get familiar with the Hourfleet App that your customers will be using either on their mobile devices or on their desktop devices.
 * [Carkits](carkit.html).
 All you need to know about this in-car device - compatibility, installation and app setup.
-* [Your own landing page(s)](yoursite.html).
-The integration between your own landing pages Hourfleet tenancy.
-* [Customizing Your Car Share](configure.html).
-There is lots to customize.
-Here is what you can configure to brand and make your car sharing network your own business.
-* [Notifications](notifications.html).
-Manage email and SMS notifications sent to your borrowers and car owners.
 * [Insurance](insurance.html).
 Supporting your insurance provider
-* [Integrations](integrations.html).
-Learn about the third-party platform that Hourfleet integrates with.
-[Stripe](http://stripe.com) integration is mandatory for your Car Share.
+* [Notifications](notifications.html).
+Customize email and SMS notifications that are sent to your borrowers and car owners.

 ## Establishing Your Car Share